Differences between Boss and a Real Leader

 A boss is defined as someone who is in charge of a worker or organization.
 The word ‘boss’ doesn’t imply the specific skills or personality traits but indicates the person who was hired to manage the department, team or the entire organization.
 Boss is someone whose task is to get the job done using whatever methods and management style he/she finds appropriate.
 Boss is not always a hard working man, but he always sets clear tasks and makes sure the job is done on time and as per requirements.

-The situation is whole lot different with the leader.
+The situation is whole lot different with business leadership and the leader.
 This word stems from ‘lead’ which means showing others the direction.
 Unlike the boss, the leader tells people what to do not in a strict, demanding way but rather support and provide motivational advice and is focused on the process.
 In fact, a leader can be not the actual boss but a team member who is respected for his professionalism and ability to inspire others.
 On the contrary, a boss can’t be called a leader if he doesn’t set an example or inspire others.

 Also in this section: